ray-project/ray/doc/source/ray-air/getting-started.rst

 .. figure:: images/why-air.png

   AIR enables a single-system / single-script approach to scaling ML.
-By eliminating the need for setting up and orchestrating separate distributed systems, AIR greatly reduces the friction of moving from development to production.
+Ray's APIs for distributed computation allow ML workloads to be scaled without needing to set up or orchestrate separate systems, reducing the friction of moving from development to production.

 AIR is for both ML practitioners and ML engineers.
 Consider using AIR when you want to:
  * Scale a single workload.